pezi/dart_periphery/README.md

 cd ~
 ```

 2.)
-Download the last stable Dart SDK form [archive](https://dart.dev/tools/sdk/archive) for your CPU architecture/OS and unzip it.
+Download the last stable Dart SDK from [archive](https://dart.dev/tools/sdk/archive) for your CPU architecture/OS and unzip it.

 ### arm